 Early detection of shock allows for earlier intervention, which reduces morbidity and saves lives.
-Furthermore, the ability to monitor cellular perfusion enables physicians to observe the patient’s response to clinical intervention, such as fluid replacement, blood transfusion or drug therapy.
+Furthermore, the ability to monitor cellular perfusion enables physicians to observe the patient’s response to clinical intervention, such as blood transfusion or drug therapy.
 The CellSat™ cellular oximeter technology allows for an unprecedented view into a patient's cellular metabolism to determine when the patient’s oxygenation status has been restored.

-Rendering of CellSat™ Device for the ICU
+Rendering of proposed CellSat™ 100 for the ICU

 Prototype of Optic Hand Pad™

-Rendering of CellSat™ Device for Emergency Responders
+Rendering of proposed CellSat™ 100 for emergency responders

-The CellSat™ technology uses the measurement of cellular oxygenation in the first digital interosseous muscle (back of the hand) as a surrogate for peripheral tissue perfusion.
+The CellSat system uses the measurement of cellular oxygenation in the first digital interosseous muscle (back of the hand) as a surrogate to peripheral tissue perfusion.
 The device shines light in the visible and near-infrared regions (500-800 nm) onto the surface of the skin and it measures the reflected light that returns to the surface.
-A proprietary pattern-matching algorithm analyzes optical spectra to produce real-time cellular oxygenation measurements from muscle.
+Our patented pattern-matching algorithm analyzes the optical spectra to produce real-time cellular oxygenation measurements from the muscle.

 During shock, microcirculatory derangement will occur that results in poor tissue perfusion.
 With inadequate perfusion, cellular oxygenation will drop quickly.